 In the late 1980s, a review of government and private philanthropic allocations to nonprofits revealed that Latino community-based organizations, many of which were on the frontlines of the battle against New York’s most pressing social problems, did not receive their fair share of resources from government or private funders.
 Hispanic Federation was created in response to this lack of funding equity.
 Throughout its history, HF has continually advocated for funding parity for Latino nonprofits.

 In 2014, the New York City Council joined us in our fight for fair funding by supporting the Communities of Color Nonprofit Stabilization Fund, a new program that allows HF and its partners - Coalition for Asian American Children and Families, New York Urban League, Asian American Federation and Black Agency Executives — to re-grant funds to nonprofits in communities of color who are traditionally excluded from private and public grant-making.
 In its inaugural year, the Fund supported eighty community-based organizations that offer services including arts, educational, health, youth, LGBTQ, worker rights, small business, and organizing.
 In addition to funding, the program provided capacity building support to nearly one hundred emerging and seasoned social services organizations, offering 24 training sessions, and provided technical support to build the administrative, fundraising and outreach capacity of nonprofit organizations in communities of color.
-In 2015, Hispanic Federation was thrilled to once again be a part of this visionary investment in the amount of $2.5 Million for FY 2016.
+We are proud to state that this grant fund continues to grow each year throughout New York City.

 In 2021, with the success of our NYC CCNSF, the Hartford Foundation for Public Giving supported us in launching our first Connecticut CCNSF (CT CCNSF), to assist with capacity building for Nonprofits throughout the Greater Hartford region.